MOOI-Project-UvA/rule-editor/README.md

 1. Set task
 2. Collect sources
 3. Interpret sources
+4. View interpretation
-4. Make interpretations executable (not yet in use)
+5. Make interpretations executable (not yet in use)
-5. Execute task (not yet in use)
+6. Execute task (not yet in use)

 Navigate between views using the tabs at the top of the page.